s0hamn/Quiz-App-Online/README.md

 ## Description
 Quiz App is an Online quiz maker app which can be used to create effective quizzes by teachers.
+- This app uses Firebase Firestore to store the data of the Quizzes provided.